josephlord534/josephlord-personal/content/authors/admin/_index.md

 email: josephlord534@gmail.com
 ---
 J﻿oseph Lord is a research fellow in health economics and evidence synthesis at the Centre for Reviews and Dissemination at the University of York.
 His research interests include health economic modelling and data visualisation.

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"}